mystery-one/TalentRank-AI/README.md

 * Dataset files are excluded due to GitHub file size restrictions
 * Generated outputs are ignored using `.gitignore`
 * The system is designed for scalable semantic candidate retrieval
+* This project is developed as a hackathon prototype for AI-powered recruitment intelligence

 ---